High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Extinction correction

 \section{Extinction correction}

-{To assess the effects of dust extinction on the fluxes measured in the narrow and continuum filters, we performed a reddening correction following the approach of \cite{Maksym21}, and compared the obtained BPT and SLI maps for extinction corrected and raw data.
-Based on the blue-to-red {continuum maps derived} for two filter pairs: F547M to F791W (WFPC2), and F547M to F763M (WFC3) (Fig.\,\ref{fig:dust}) we identified the regions least affected by dust and {adopted these as representative of the intrinsic stellar population color of the galaxy}.
-Using this reference, we applied a wavelength-dependent, pixel-by-pixel reddening correction {to all filters,} following the \cite{Calzetti00} extinction law \citep[see Appendix A;][]{Trindade25}.
-We calculated the color excess separately for the WFPC\,2 and WFC\,3 observations, and the average value was used to correct both the narrow-band filter and the continuum observations.
-Using extinction corrected observations we constructed the continuum-subtracted narrow-line emission images of the ESO\,137-G034 in [O~III], [S~II], H$\beta$, and H$\alpha$ and used them to create the BPT and SLI index maps in Fig.\,\ref{fig:extinction}.
-The left panel shows traditional BPT map, middle panel shows map of SLI index value the right panel BPT diagram with points color coded to reflect the value of SLI index for a given point.
-The extinction corrections affect only the source regions covered by the dust lane. }
+{To assess the effects of dust extinction on the fluxes measured in the narrow and continuum filters, we performed a reddening correction following the approach of \citet{Maksym21}.
+Based on the blue-to-red continuum maps derived for two filter pairs, F547M to F791W (WFPC2) and F547M to F763M (WFC3) (Fig.~\ref{fig:dust}), we identified the regions least affected by dust and adopted these as representative of the intrinsic stellar population color.
+Using this as a reference, we applied a wavelength-dependent, pixel-by-pixel reddening correction to all filters, following the \citet{Calzetti00} extinction law \citep[see Appendix \ref{app:errors} here and Appendix A in][]{Trindade25}.
+We calculated the color excess separately for the WFPC~2 and WFC~3 observations, and then averaged value.
+Corrections were applied for both the narrow-band filter and the continuum observations.
+Using extinction-corrected expositions, we constructed the continuum-subtracted narrow-line emission images of ESO~ 137-G034 in [O~III], [S~II], H$\beta$, and H$\alpha$, and used them to create the { VO} and SLI maps in Fig.~\ref{fig:extinction}.
+The left panel shows the { VO} map, the middle panel shows the map of SLI values, and the right panel shows the { VO} diagram with points color-coded to reflect the SLI value for a given point.
+The extinction corrections affect only the source regions covered by the dust lane (red regions of Fig.~\ref{fig:dust}).
+The main results of our analysis are not affected by the reddening correction.}